Deploying with Docker Compose

-This guide provides instructions for deploying Cardano Rosetta Java using Docker.
+Starting from version 2.0.0, Docker Compose is the only supported deployment method.
+This guide provides instructions for deploying Cardano Rosetta Java using Docker Compose.

 Prerequisites